majorsilence/Dev/docs/Javascript/kendo-templates-loops.md

+---
+layout: base
+title: Kendo templates and for loops
+---

 When you have a [template](http://majorsilence.github.io/Dev/docs/Javascript/kendo-mvvm) you may want to use a for loop.

 To do so the following should work.